shorebirdtech/docs/src/content/changelog/_template.md

 # A short headline, in sentence case.
 title: Roll patches back from the CLI
 # The day the release shipped, as YYYY-MM-DD with no quotes.
+Entries from the
+# same day are listed in file name order.
 date: 2026-08-28
 # The Shorebird CLI release that shipped the change, without a "v".
 Required
 # for CLI and Flutter changes.
 Delete this line for a change that didn't ship in